-See here for more information on what advocacy is and the different actions it can entail.
+Click here for more information on what advocacy is and the different actions it can entail.

-Opportunities for youth to get involved in current advocacy opportunities:
+Ways for youth to get involved

 There are many ways youth can get involved in advocacy.
 Find out if there are any youth councils, clubs, or groups in your community that are involved in advocacy efforts.
 For example, a club that focuses around climate change and advocates for possible initiatives to be implemented in Vermont.
 Or an anti-Racism group that advocates for anti-racist policies and practices in your community.
 Another idea would be researching non-profits or organizations that do work in the area you are interested in.
 These places may have opportunities for you to get involved in advocacy work.

 Additionally, you can start advocacy work all on your own!
 For instance, you can create a blog, write an op-ed or letter to the editor for a local newspaper, or start a social media campaign to advocate for your issue.
-Writing an article that details why your issue is important and the change you would like to see can send a powerful message to governments and organizations (this is a great example).
+Writing an article that details why your issue is important and the change you would like to see can send a powerful message to governments and organizations (here’s a great example).
 Another way to use your voice is to attend a community meeting to share your position on the issue at hand or submit comments via email.

 If you aren’t sure where to start with your advocacy consider these initial steps.
 First, think about the topics you are passionate about and the changes you want to see made.
 Second, you have to consider scale.
 Is this change something you want to see in your community?
 Or is it statewide or national?
 Next, think about the institutions and organizations that influence or make the decisions on your chosen topic.
 Reach out to them and see if there is any way to get involved.

-Opportunities for adults to get youth involved:
+Opportunities for adults to get youth involved

 Getting youth involved in advocacy is a great way to promote empowerment and encourage them to get engaged in issues they care about.
 One way to get your youth involved in advocacy is to create a youth council in your community.
 A youth council gives youth the opportunity to advocate for projects and initiatives that help shape their community.
 This can increase youth engagement and make youth feel a greater sense of connection with the community.
 A group or club could also be created to help advocate for issues your youth are passionate about.
 This group could help educate the community, organize events, and research the topic.
 Another idea is to have your youth submit letters to the editors or op-eds to local newspapers.